05 — Job System¶

 }

-// Reserve handles on main thread
+// Reserve handles on the main thread

-var handles = World.ReserveEntityHandles(count, Allocator.TempJob);
+var reservedRefs = World.ReserveEntityHandles(count, Allocator.TempJob);

 {